nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/web-adapters-for-the-rest-api.md

 ### Creating a Business Object

-And then to create a business object, you have to issue a&nbsp;<span class="s1">POST</span>&nbsp;on the object resource plus the name of the newly created document, like this:
+And then to create a business object, you have to issue a POST on the object resource plus the name of the newly created document, like this:

 {{#> panel type='code' heading='POST Request Body'}}